IBM/ibm-cloud-sdk-common/JavaDeploy.md

 ```

 ### 3.4: Export your key
-After following the steps above, you should have a new signing key within your local keystore.
+After following the steps above, you should have a new signing key (a public/private key pair)
+within your local keystore.
-This key will need to be exported and then added to your project's git repository
+This key will need to be exported, encrypted, and then added to your project's git repository
 so that your Travis build can import the key into the Travis build agent's local
 keystore to allow the maven build running on that agent to automatically sign your artifacts
 with your signing key.